Area 407: Release

-The film was released to Video on Demand on 27 April 2012.
+On April 18, 2012, IFC Midnight acquired distribution rights to the film for North and Latin America, France, the Benelux, Greece, Central and Eastern Europe, Turkey and Asia, releasing it on video on demand on 27 April.

 Reception

 William Goss of Film.com gave the film a rating of "D" and wrote "For some reason, the motivation of panic seems like a consistent rationale for ensemble hysteria in low-budget films like these, and I’d be able to forgive it all -- well, most of it -- if Area 407 had actually made with some effective frights or a more inventive mythology rather than amateurishly cashing in on this trend of handheld hokum."
 Jinx of Dread Central gave the film a rating of 1.5 out of 5 and wrote, "As a traditionally shot narrative feature, this movie would’ve been terrible.
 As a found footage flick?
 It’s punishment."

 The film received a positive review in HorrorNews.net.